 For a long time, Spain has been popular with overseas buyers looking for holiday homes.

-On occasion, the large numbers of inexperienced foreign buyers have provided an opportunity for unscrupulous developers and estate agents to sell properties which are not legitimate.
+On occasion, the large numbers of inexperienced foreign buyers have provided an opportunity for unscrupulous developers and estate agents to sell properties that are not legitimate.

 In some cases, planning permission has not been acquired before building, and properties are eventually torn down by the local government.
 In others, the quality of the property has not been up to scratch or as indicated, resulting in costly repairs.